biowdl/TALON-WDL/docs/index.md

 cleaned .sam file and log information from TranscriptClean, a database containing transcript information together with a log file of read/transcript comparison and a abundance plus summary file of the database.
+It will also output fastqc and picard statistics based on the fastq and minimap2 alignment file, combined into a multiqc report.

 ## Contact
 <p>